mistasse/RelacS/README.md

 (
   students JOIN grades
   EXTEND(
-    'above := (evil WHERE('grade :> 'otherg)),
+    'above := (evil WHERE('grade :< 'otherg)),
-    'below := (evil WHERE('grade :< 'otherg))
+    'below := (evil WHERE('grade :> 'otherg))
     )
   PRINT()
 )
 ```
 With the ouput `Exception in thread "main" java.util.NoSuchElementException: key not found: 'grade`...
 Wait...
 What?!
 Not exactly what you expected I guess.

 Let us make it simple.
-The Scala compiler will see that semantically, it should be able to compute `evil WHERE('grade :> 'otherg)` as a static relation, and convert that relation to a closure that returns the latter that is then passed into a function that puts this value at the desired offset of the record (remember how extends work?).
+The Scala compiler will see that semantically, it should be able to compute `evil WHERE('grade :> 'otherg)` as a static relation, and convert that relation to a closure that returns the it as-is.
+That closure is then passed into a function that puts its result at the desired offset of the record on evaluation (remember how extends work?).
 But what it doesn't know, is that it needs a dynamic scope in order to access the attribute `'grade`, since it refers to an attribute in `students JOIN grades`, not in `evil`. (it has been renamed!)

 In order to fix this, making the `WHERE` lowercase should work.
 It will tell the compiler it is not a static one, but one that will be embedded as a closure in the whole extension process as it is handled by the DSL. (it generates several layers of closures) The dynamic resolution works by finding the closest attribute with the specified name in the hierarchy.
 This is why we had to rename the `'grade` field of `evil`.
+If we had not, it would shadow the one of the record we are extending.

 As a rule of thumb, you can be sure that you'll never be wrong when putting lowercases within `WHERE` or `EXTEND` blocks.
 When working on a static relation, caps are preferred, or you might end up with something else than the type you expected.
 We will also discard the `'id` attribute in the embedded relations by projection on the other fields, because the name is enough for us: